Samir-Sell/Google-Maps-Web-Scraper/README.md

 # Google-Maps-Web-Scraper
-A tool to scrape location and business details from Google Maps Places API
+A tool to scrape location and business details from Google Maps Places API.
+This project was c